ta-oliver/infertrade/README.md

 ## Quickstart

-Please note this requires Python 3.7 or higher due to dependent libraries used.
+Please note the project requires Python 3.7 or higher due to dependent libraries used.

 ### My First InferTrade Rule